shahdgamall/Jumuah-light/README.md

 ## Technologies Used
 1. HTML: Structure of the website.
 2. CSS: Styling and layout.
-3. JavaScript: Interactive features like Tasbeeh and random Dua generator.
+3. JavaScript: Interactive features like Tasbeeh and a random Dua generator.
-4. GitHub Pages: Hosting the project online.
+4. Vercel: Hosting the project online.

 ## Installation and Usage
 1. Clone this repository: